billwallis/database-exporter/README.md

 Export database query result sets.

-This tool is database-agnostic -- just provide a class that connects to your database with an execute method, and the queries that you want to export.
+This tool is database-agnostic -- just provide a class that connects to your database with an execute method, and the query whose result set you want to export.

 ## Installation ⬇️